Best Weight Distribution Hitches For 2021

 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

-Here you will learn what a weight distribution hitch is, how they work, and why you probably need one for your trailer.
+Here, you will first learn what a weight distribution hitch is, how they work, and why you likely need one for your trailer.

-Below the guide, we also share with you the hitches we believe to be the best ones for a few given situations.
+Then, below the guide, we also share with you the hitches we believe to be the best ones for a few particular situations.
 We also teach you everything you need to know about those products.

 (Just so you know, what you will learn on this page will help to prevent the below accident:)

-The basic thing to understand is that the proper weight distribution hitch can inherently help to prevent sway.
+Generally, the basic thing to understand is that the proper weight distribution hitch inherently helps prevent sway.

-It will also provide you with the most control over your steering and braking.
+Additionally, it also provides you with the most control over your steering and braking.
 (We will later explain how a weight distribution trailer hitch helps prevent sway.)

 Let us clarify: NOT all weight distribution hitches also have sway control.
 Yes, SOME do have sway control included (including the ones we recommend below).

-How you pack your trailer also has a lot to do with sway issues.
+How you pack your trailer also has a lot to do with sway.
 We will get to that and more as you read on.

 Already know all about this subject?
 Just looking for the reviews?
 Click the button below to jump down to the product reviews.